gogs/gogs/docs/dev/local_development.md

 ### Offline development

 Sometimes you will want to develop Gogs but it just so happens you will be on a plane or a train or perhaps a beach, and you will have no WiFi.
 And you may raise your fist toward heaven and say something like, "Why, we can put a man on the moon, so why can't we develop high-quality Git hosting without an Internet connection?"
-But lower your hand back to your keyboard and fret no further, for the year is 2020, and you *can* develop Gogs with no connectivity by setting the following configuration in your `custom/conf/app.ini`:
+But lower your hand back to your keyboard and fret no further, you *can* develop Gogs with no connectivity by setting the following configuration in your `custom/conf/app.ini`:

 ```ini
 [server]